anaconda-auth#

 Panel OAuth Provider#

-auth plugin you will need an OAuth client
+In order to use the anaconda_auth auth plugin, you will need an OAuth client

 ID (key) and secret.
-The client must be configured as follows
+The client must be configured as follows:

 Set scopes: offline_access, openid, email, profile